-Dr. Edwina Toulmin, the driving force behind McMahons Point Health, is dedicated to all things dentistry.
+Dr. Edwina Toulmin, the driving force behind McMahons Point Dental, is dedicated to all things dentistry.
 But did you know what goes behind our dentist’s charming smile?
 That she’s a self-confessed foodie?
 Or that she knows if you’ve been flossing or not?
 We get down to the “tooth” of the matter in our interview with Dr. Edwina below.

 Tell us something about yourself.
 What are your interests, your background?
 What made you get into dentistry?